 Do you know where the longest urban sprawl in the world is?
 It’s a little city with just under two million people in the middle of nowhere.
 Literally.
 It’s the most isolated city in the world.
 It’s Perth in Australia which boasts a newly unofficial title of longest suburban sprawl in the world.
 Already over 150 kilometres (93 miles) and growing, this is no mean feat.
-Its lead over Sochi in Russia has required dedicated urban development to stretch both directions along its coast.
-It’s a design disaster and a failure of modern development.
+Its new lead over Sochi in Russia has required dedicated urban development to stretch both directions along its coast.
+It is a design disaster and a failure of modern development.

 Suburbia is a multitude of uniform, unidentifiable houses, lined up inflexibly, at uniform distances, on uniform roads, in a treeless communal waste, inhabited by people of the same class, the same income, the same age group, witnessing the same television performances, eating the same tasteless prefabricated foods, from the same freezers, conforming in every outward and inward respect to a common mould.

 Developers, the companies that rule Australia’s modern suburbs, sell the classic dream to “build your own home” and customers feel like they’ve had input by changing a wall or decorating their rooms.
 A newly wealthy generation was sold on the idea of ‘theatre rooms’ being a necessary luxury to show off to guests.
 Those same rooms stand empty most of the year but consume resources to heat them, cool them, clean them and furnish them.
-Many of these houses were built outside of good public transport networks making Perth one of the global cities most dependent on cars.
-In fact most train locations across Suburbia require people to drive there first.
-Most people travel an hour or two each day just to get to work & back.
-They sit, singularly, in huge cars clogging up the freeway.
+Many of these houses were built outside of good public transport networks too making Perth one of the global cities most dependent on cars.
+In fact most train locations across suburbia require people to drive there first.
+Many people travel an hour or two each day just to get to work in the city & back.
+They sit, singularly, in huge cars clogging up the motorway.
 They spend the entire day at the their job and then get home in the evening to a brick and cement street with only a few trees scattered individually nearby (and usually one lonely pond with a water feature) for aesthetics.
 That’s the beach lifestyle dream now on offer.

 Suburbia like this, across America & Australia, segregates people.
 It zones them and groups them by likeness.
 It encourages inequality.
 It discourages healthy lifestyles with streets designed for cars and mall-style shopping centres the epicentre of the “community”, full of processed food, monopoly chains and fast fashion.
 What they sell in those designated shopping zones will mostly be thrown into landfill in the next year, low on ethics and marketed to be bought constantly without thought.
 In fact, head out to the few bush spaces left in the sprawl and you’ll stumble upon a whole selection of household items simply thrown into nature to decay there forever.